-In order to promptly discover and deal with any difficulties in obtaining the funds needed for running its business, Banca Sistema - in accordance with the provisions of the Prudential Regulatory provisions - established its own Contingency Funding Plan, i.e. a set of specific strategies to adopt in the event of liquidity issues, setting out the procedures to obtain funding sources in the event of an emergency.
+In order to promptly discover and deal with any difficulties in obtaining the funds needed for running its business, the Banca Sistema Group - in accordance with the provisions of the Prudential Regulatory provisions - established its own Contingency Funding Plan, i.e. a set of specific strategies to adopt in the event of liquidity issues, setting out the procedures to obtain funding sources in the event of an emergency.

 These strategies represent a basic feature in the reduction of liquidity risk.